techthehood/notes/servers/digitalocean setup.md

 ### [droplet how tos](https://www.digitalocean.com/docs/droplets/how-to/)

-choose an image
-at first i had ubuntu 18.04 highlighted then i went to 1 click apps and chose to do a lamp on 18.04 [digitalocean LAMP tutorials](https://www.digitalocean.com/docs/one-clicks/lamp/)
+choose an image (under marketplace) at first i had ubuntu 18.04 highlighted then i went to 1 click apps and chose to do a lamp on 18.04 (deprecated) [digitalocean LAMP tutorials](https://www.digitalocean.com/docs/one-clicks/lamp/)

 then i destroyed that one and created a phpmyadmin droplet